antoineMoPa/rocket_game/Readme.md

+# What is this?

+A small rocket game built with vue.js and a GLSL shader.

+# Tell me something interesting

+The stars, asteroids and the rocket are made with code, no svg (except for the HUD).

+# Known problems

+On some platform/graphics-card/browser combinations, the smoke goes sideways.

 # LICENSE

 The fragment shader (frag.glsl) and the images (images folder) are available under the Creative Commons CC BY-NC 3.0